 You can listen to 30 articles every day with a cap of 4,000 words per article and sync SoundGecko MP3s to your Google Drive, SkyDrive or Dropbox cloud storage.
-Other supported platforms include Firefox, Android, iPhone and Windows Phone.
+Other supported platforms include Firefox, Android, iPhone and Windows Phone [No Longer Available].
 With that sort of playback versatility, your productivity is bound to increase.

 Listen to the sample audio below.
 None of the Chrome extensions tested can match up to the natural sounding voice of SoundGecko’s speech synthesis.

 Select & Speak: Human-Quality Text-To-Speech

 Select and Speak offers 43 iSpeech TTS voices.
 To configure the extension, right click the toolbar icon and select Options.
 On the Select and Speak Options page, you can choose a male or female voice, adjust playback volume and speed, and add the extension to the context menu.
 You can also add speech recognition to all text input fields.